 Email: firstname.lastname@example.org • Skype: @tonystark

 Also, sometimes it may be useful to add your photo next to the contacts.
 But it is worth keeping in mind that in countries such as the United States or Canada, adding a photo to the resume is not accepted.

 If your next question is, what to include in a professional summary on a resume?
 We’ve got your back.

-This small section of your resume needs to have some strong and bold statements that really shines a light on your skills and experience.
-Here is where you get to kick off your great impression about the value you’re going to offer.
+This small section of your resume needs to have some strong and bold statements that really shine a light on your skills and experience.
+Here is where you get to kick off your great impression of the value you’re going to offer.

 You could go with something that sounds like this…

 «Dynamic weapons designer with 18 years of experience creating and engineering battle systems and defensive mechanisms.
 Leads a team of freelance engineers and scientists in a major collaborative project with a federal agency managing safety across vast geographical areas.»